Looking to buy inner tubes for your bike, but unsure which one?

 If you love racing, you should consider getting this bike tube from Continental.

 The Supersonic is Continental’s answer to a super light bike tube.
-It is only 55 grams, which lighter than latex, and it’s made from butyl.
+It is only 55g, which is lighter than a latex tube, and it’s made from butyl rubber.
 Apart from that, this bike tube is not porous, and it saves you from the trouble of repetitive inflation.

 The valve length is 60mm, making it suitable for all your racing wheelsets up to 50mm in depth.
 Besides, a smooth ride is brought about by mold-cured vulcanization, which is incorporated in the tube to bring about uniform roundness.